AmanGotchu/RandaoZKP/README.md

 # EthBogota Hackathon October 2022 - on chain verification of block hashes

 ## Motivation
+Valid historical block hashes are flexible for attestations - they characterize block headers which include (among other things) the `state trie` root, which can be used to make claims about historical state.
+We focus on block header `RanDAO` values in the `mixHash` field for RNG generation as a first concrete use case.

 On-chain randomness in ethereum is difficult because of potential manipulation via inclusion/exclusion by proposers and the transparent nature of the blockchain data and algorithms.
 Many projects rely on Chainlink’s VRF as an external trusted source of randomness, but it can be time consuming to integrate and introduces external trust assumptions.

-We propose bringing the beacon chain’s existing RanDAO RNG values on chain.
+We can bring the beacon chain’s currently generated RanDAO values on chain.
 In future work, our contract will provide numbers uniformly distributed in the interval (0, 1) based on commitments to *future* RanDAO values.
 For this particular application, only one value/block hash needs to be committed per epoch.

 Recursive zk-SNARKs can provide succinct verification that the block header/RanDAO values attested to are correct by confirming they generate a sequence (of the expected length) of block headers up to some known recent block hash.

 This repository includes circom contracts for verifying block headers.
 Our simple demo circuit outputs the block hash for a given block header,.
 We have work in progress to generate recursive zk-SNARKs for posting arbitrarily old block hashes in constant on chain compute/storage.

 ## Circom Circuits
 Consistent with block hash calcaultion, our circuits expect the block header [RLP](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/) to be encoded as a sequence of `1112` hex values, which are then hashed and then validated against the next block header's `parentHash` field.